aman02deep/TL25/exercise05/README.md

 8. Select **Accordion** from the *Layout* dropdown list.
 9. Click **√** to confirm.

-Your fowm should now look like the screenshot below:\
+Your form should now look like the screenshot below:\
 ![Repeat Person](../images/peoplerepeat.png)